-Dec 20 In the wake of the Bugsy jail release scandal, George Contreras relinquishes post as head of Sheriff’s vice squad which he’d headed since 1932.
+Dec 20 George Contreras removed as head of Sheriff’s vice squad which he’d headed since 1933.
 Ray Morris becomes chief of vice while Contreras goes to the subversive activities unit.

 Jan 3 Mocambo opens in the former Club Versailles, 8588 Sunset, run by Charlie Morrison and Felix Young.

 Feb 4 Cohen arrested for bookmaking violation of California Penal Code 337 A and received a six-month sentence in a $100 fine. (he appeals and won’t do time until 1942).
 FBI LAPD records.